Picky Eater Food List

 There are many simple ways around to help picky eaters add some healthy foods to their food intake.
 The easiest way to help picky eaters add healthy foods to their daily food intake is by changing the shape of the foods.

 Be it children or adults, the list of food items listed below will wake up the hunger buds of picky eaters.
-Let’s find out more about the healthy foods for picky eaters from this list!
+Let’s learn more about the healthy foods for picky eaters from this list!

-“An apple a day keeps the doctor away” is the most used proverb in the entire world.
+“An apple a day keeps the doctor away” is the most used proverb worldwide.
 It means if you eat an apple every day, you will not fall sick.
 It keeps you healthy and keeps the doctor away from you.
 You will not have to visit the doctor’s clinic if you eat an apple a day.

 Most picky eaters like to have apples.
 If they don’t like it, you can convert apples into chips.
 Yes, just like potato chips, you can convert apples into chips that look different from real apples.

-Bananas are the world’s most popular fruit item, as it is easily available everywhere.
-The reason why most people like bananas is they are sweet and full of essential nutrients and vitamins.
+Bananas are the world’s most popular fruit item, as they are readily available everywhere.
+Most people like bananas because they are sweet and full of essential nutrients and vitamins.

-If your kids are ignoring this fruit, then you can change their original look by simply inserting half the part of the banana into a pop-stick.
-Or you can dip the banana into small colorful chocolates to attract the kids.
+If your kids are ignoring this fruit, you can change their original look by simply inserting half the part of the banana into a pop-stick.
+Or you can dip the banana into colorful chocolates to attract the kids.
+A 100-gram banana contains 89 calories, 1.09 grams of protein, and 12.2 of sugar.(2)

-Broccoli is highly recommended by dietitians.
-Broccoli is good for all types of people as they are full of nutrients.
+Dietitians highly recommend broccoli.
+Broccoli is good for all types of people as it contains nutrients.
 This food can be consumed differently.
 However, if you want your kids to have it, then try out a different method.

 Crunchy chickpeas are everyone’s favorite item.
 Nobody likes raw chickpeas or chip peas recipes; however, when you roast them and add some spices, the taste and look of the chickpeas will be changed.

-Chickpeas are full of protein and other nutrients that are good not only for picky eaters but for all types of people.
-Roast them, add some spices to them, add a few drops of lemon water and then serve them to the picky eater.
-Ask him to review the food.
+100 grams of chickpeas are full of protein (8.86 grams), only 164 calories, and 4.8 grams of sugar.(4) Roast them, add some spices, add a few drops of lemon water and then serve them to the picky eater.

-Not everyone likes to have nuts, even if they know about their nutritional values of them.
-Nuts are known as the healthiest food for all types of users except small kids.
+Not everyone likes to have nuts, even if they know their nutritional values.
+Nuts are known as the healthiest food for all users except small kids.
 Small kids have poor digestion systems and for that reason, nuts are not recommended for them.

 6. Raw Veggies